RedTachyon19/jalapeno_bot/README.md

         file_len += 1
 file.close()
 ```
-### Add-On
+### Add-On Censoring
-This is an additional moderation add on function to delete certain censored words.
+This is an additional moderation add on function to delete messages with certain words like the North Korean government

 ```python
 censored_words = ['karam', 'caliente', 'hot']